NextFaze/dev-fun/README.md

 Rules that are supplied by DevFun libraries can be found in [proguard-rules-common.pro](https://github.com/NextFaze/dev-fun/blob/master/proguard-rules-common.pro)
 (the Glide util module also adds a couple).

-If everything used by DevFun (the annotated classes and functions) is public or internal (see demo rules otherwise) then all you need to do is keep the generated file:
+If everything used by DevFun (the annotated classes and functions) is _public or internal_ (see demo rules otherwise) then all you need to do is keep the generated file:
 ```proguard
 # Keep DevFun generated class
 -keep class your.package.goes.here.** extends com.nextfaze.devfun.generated.DevFunGenerated
 ```

+For non-public/internal you will need to adjust your proguard config appropriately, or more simply use `@Keep` on the classes/functions.

 ### Transformers
 At the moment transformers needs to be in the main source tree (or wherever it's being used) as its class is referenced